Bedework/bedework/README.md

     * bwengine/system.xml
     * eventreg.xml
   * Yet more refactoring was needed.
 Turns out we had an unbuildable set of modules with bw-xml depending on bw-util for the deployment.
 Broke out the 2 modules with a dependency on bw-xml as bw-util2
-  * Moved all teh xsl into it's own module - bw-calendar-xsl.
+  * Moved all the xsl into it's own module - bw-calendar-xsl.
 Thi salso needs changes to configs - all xsl url paths are now prefixed with /approots - the context at which the xsl is deployed.
 Look for elements appRoots and browserResourceRoots in the configs

 ##### Scheduling
   * Fixes to scheduling code to try to ensure pending inbox events get deleted